 Babbal Khehra

 Author of Alive and Ego & Enlightenment.
-Architect of Blueprint Theory.
-Writing at the intersection of consciousness, identity, and the art of becoming.
+Writing on marketing, communication, AI, public presence, and the psychology of trust.